Meet Our Board of Directors

 Mariana Roig

-Co-Founder and VP of Strategy for ROIG Communications
+Co-founder and VP of Strategy for ROIG Communications

 Mariana Roig is a visionary leader with over 15 years of experience in the field of communications.
 Mariana holds a bachelor’s degree from University of Maryland and a master’s degree from The Georgetown University in Communications and Public Relations.
-Her work and expertise developing multilingual marketing and public relations initiatives, have ensured high-impact results in various fields.
+Her work and expertise developing multilingual marketing and public relations initiatives have ensured high-impact results in various fields.
 Mariana is known for her creative talent to plan, lead, and implement communications strategies of regional, national and global scope.
 She has positioned her company as a leading cross-cultural strategic communications agency based in DC, in only six years.

 Keith Wright